Today, we are happy to announce the launch of a brand new authentication system for ProtonMail’s secure email service using just a single password.

 2048-bit moduli are used because that proved to be the upper limit that existing web and mobile clients can handle with acceptable performance.
 This size should be beyond sufficient from a security perspective for the near- and medium-term future and can be increased by rotating in new moduli.

 The most widely-used implementation of SRP is TLS-SRP as described in RFC 5054.
 Our implementation differs from it in several ways, none of which decrease security.
-First, SHA-1 is a poor password hash function, and in order to migrate our existing password database we were locked into using bcrypt for this purpose anyway.
+First, SHA-1 is a poor password hash function, and in order to migrate our existing password database, we were locked into using bcrypt for this purpose anyway.
 We do use semi-random password salts (one random part, one non-random part) but do not use the username as the non-random part to enable login with both email addresses and usernames.
+With bcrypt, password inputs are truncated after 72 characters.
+For practical purposes, this has no impact on security.
 As noted above, we also choose our own moduli, and the entire transaction is embedded inside certificate-based TLS for added security.

 There exist other PAKE schemes in addition to SRP.
 We chose SRP because it has been battle-tested, is well known, has many existing implementations, has thorough documentation about pitfalls to avoid, and no patent issues.
 A promising alternative scheme in the future may be AugPAKE, which benefits from the existence of a security proof (Edit on April 11th, 2017: this proof may be flawed, so any transition is on-hold indefinitely until the situation is clarified).
 We should be able to seamlessly switch to AugPAKE in the future if necessary.